💬 Taweez Guidance

 • Protection: From evil eye, harm, accidents

-• Healing: For physical or emotional ailments
+• Healing: Physical or emotional ailments

 • Love/Marriage: Relationship-related (mostly problematic)